'Keep It In The Ground' Activists Optimistic Despite Oil Boom

 Keep it in the ground activists point to one key victory as proof their strategy can work: Canada's oil sands.

-Five years back, there were big plans to expand production of oil sands - also called tar sands.
-But activists rallied opposition by pointing out that would require more energy than traditional drilling, and so would emit more pollution.
+Five years back, there were big plans to expand production of oil sands — also called tar sands.
+But activists rallied opposition by pointing out that it would require more energy than traditional drilling, and so would emit more pollution.

 Stephen Kretzmann with Oil Change International says opponents have successfully delayed construction of the Keystone XL pipeline for years now.

-"And now because investors—because companies—recognize that there is virtually no way to get a new pipeline that would get that oil to market, we're seeing people be less interested in growth in the dirtiest source of oil on the planet," says Kretzmann.
+"And now because investors — because companies — recognize that there is virtually no way to get a new pipeline that would get that oil to market, we're seeing people be less interested in growth in the dirtiest source of oil on the planet," says Kretzmann.

 That's true, so far.
-President Trump approved a permit for the pipeline, and the company TransCanada now is deciding whether to go ahead with the project.
+President Trump approved a permit for the pipeline and the company TransCanada now is deciding whether to go ahead with the project.

-Still, interim victories like this invigorate keep-it-in-the-ground activists.
+Still, interim victories like this invigorate keep it in the ground activists.
 They're promising more campaigns and protests, even as analysts predict the U.S. is on track to break even more oil production records.